Implementing Fast AlphaZero

 )

-The network learns by minimizing this loss:
+The network learns by minimizing a single combined loss:

-$$L = (z - v)^2 - \pi^T \log p + c|\theta|^2$$
+\[L = (z - v)^2 - \pi^T \log p + c\|\theta\|^2\]

 1